 How do I make the most of my balcony design?

 In most Indian homes the balcony is the smallest outdoor space, making it a design challenge.
 You can start by adding doors that open out fully, letting the air and light come in.
 This will help the balcony design seem like an extension of the indoor space.

 If you have a small balcony, you can reserve it as a personal space by printing your personality in it.
 Small balconies should not be cramped with too many elements, skip the bulky balcony furniture and add a floor arrangement or hammock.
 If you don’t have enough space for plants, try to dedicate a wall for a hanging balcony garden.

 Also, depending on your personality you can incorporate decor that involves soft textiles, beautiful vases and flowers.
 Try to add a small water element to create a sense of serenity and tranquillity.

 Remember, a well-planned terrace or balcony can be the perfect retreat after a long day.

-Whether you want inspiration for planning a terrace & balcony renovation or are building a designer terrace & balcony from scratch, Houzz has 2,34,347 images from the best designers, decorators, and architects in the country, including Linear Concepts and I - DESIGN STUDIOS.
+Whether you want inspiration for planning a terrace & balcony renovation or are building a designer terrace & balcony from scratch, Houzz has 2,07,575 images from the best designers, decorators, and architects in the country, including ANNA CARIN Design and GA design.
 Look through terrace & balcony photos in different colours and styles and when you find a terrace & balcony design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
 Explore the beautiful terrace & balcony ideas photo gallery and find out exactly why Houzz is the best experience for home renovation and design.